arjun9689/LangChain_Tutorial_RAG-Application/README.md

 # LangChain_Tutorial_RAG-Application
-Building a simple Q&amp;A application over a text data source
+Building a simple Q&A application over a text data source.
+Q&A for unstructured data.